These delicious homemade cheddar biscuits easily rival Red Lobster’s cheddar bay biscuits. Made in only 20 minutes, they’re a must try at dinnertime.

 - 1 teaspoon dried parsley

-- Stir in the cheddar cheese.
-Make a well in the center of the mixture, then pour 1 cup of buttermilk (240ml) on top, then the honey.
-Stir everything together until just about combined– do not overwork the dough.
-The dough will look like shreds and be very crumbly.
+- Fold in the shredded cheese.
+Make a well in the center of the mixture.
+Pour 1 cup (240ml) buttermilk and drizzle honey on top.
+Fold everything together with a large spoon or rubber spatula until it begins to come together.
+Do not overwork the dough.
+The dough will be shaggy and crumbly with some wet spots.
 See photo above for a visual.

 - Brush the tops with remaining buttermilk.
-Bake for 15 minutes or until biscuits are golden brown on top.
+Bake for 15-20 minutes or until tops are golden brown.

-- Remove from the oven.
-Combine the topping ingredients and generously brush over warm biscuits.
-Enjoy biscuits warm.
-Cover leftovers tightly and store at room temperature or in the refrigerator for up to 5 days.
+- Cover leftovers tightly and store at room temperature or in the refrigerator for up to 5 days.

 - Buttermilk: You can substitute whole milk for buttermilk if desired.
-Acidic buttermilk isn’t needed in order for the biscuits to rise since we’re using baking powder.
 However if you’d like the tangy flavor, which I highly recommend, you can make your own sour milk substitute.
 Add 2 teaspoons of fresh lemon juice or white vinegar to a liquid measuring cup.
 Add enough milk to make 1 cup.
 (You need 1 cup in the recipe, plus 2 Tbsp for brushing– you can use regular milk to brush on top.)
 Whisk together, then let sit for 5 minutes before using in the recipe.
 Whole milk is best for the DIY sour milk substitute, though lower fat or nondairy milks work in a pinch.
 (In my testing, the biscuits don’t taste as rich or rise quite as tall using lower fat or nondairy milks.)